 Aligning throughCulture Renewal

-Networks are fundamental to the Culture Renewal process.
+Networks are fundamental to the Culture Transformation process.
 Cultural messages often contain predominantly emotional content.
 A rational discourse based purely on logic will not produce the desired impact when the values or purpose of an organization is the key message.
 Nor is an official communication from a leader in the organization the most effective way of communicating this kind of message.
 Conversations on culture best take place in an informal setting with one’s peers.
-To address this need, Ensemble Enabler has pioneered the use of Culture Cafes and Peer-to-Peer Learning as a very powerful combination.
+To address this need, Ensemble Enabler has pioneered the use of Peer-to-Peer Learning and Culture Cafes© as a very powerful combination.
 Together these approaches engage employees at all levels of the organization to understand, internalize a company’s messages from a personal perspective, and, as a result, make these messages their own.

-Ensemble Enabler designs our approach to Culture Renewal process around those individuals who have effective ties across the organization.
+Ensemble Enabler designs our approach to Culture Transformation process around those individuals who have effective ties across the organization.
 These are employees who naturally take on the roles of central connectors and brokers.
-By carrying out an ONA analysis prior to a Culture Café, these individuals can be identified and effectively targeted as part of the invitation strategy for the participation in a Culture Renewal Initiative.
+By carrying out an ONA analysis prior to a Culture Transformation initiative, these individuals can be identified and effectively targeted as part of the invitation strategy for the participation in the initiative.
 Through their active participation, their persona magnifies and accelerates the dissemination of core cultural messages.

 “Please indicate the people whom you consider to be a source of energy and enthusiasm for you at work.
 In other words, the people who make you feel enthusiastic about your work and leave you with a heightened sense that what you do at your organization matters.”

-Energizers make excellent moderators (Learning Coaches) of Peer-to-Peer Learning conversations which often take place before a Culture Café.
+Energizers make excellent moderators (Learning Enablers) of Peer-to-Peer Learning conversations which often take place before a Culture Cafe©.
 These conversations of 4 employees who accompanied by a Learning Coach last 90 minutes.
-(Read more about this process in detail) These kind of small scale conversations among employees form a key component during the Culture Renewal process.
+(Read more about this process in detail.)
+These kind of small scale conversations among employees form a key component during the Culture Transformation process.
 The conversations serve as medium to successfully communicate and disseminate facets of an organization’s culture such as vision, purpose and values throughout the company.

-In additional to benefiting from the use of Organization Network Analysis, Ensemble Enabler supports organizations during their Culture Renewal learning journey through a broad spectrum of processes such as Digital Leadership Sprints, Peer-to-Peer Learning, Culture Cafés, Systemic Dialogue and Cluster Communication.
+In additional to benefiting from the use of Organization Network Analysis, Ensemble Enabler supports organizations during their Culture Renewal learning journey through a broad spectrum of processes such as Peer-to-Peer-Learning, Community Learning, Leadership Sprints, C-Suite Mentoring, Team Coaching, Culture Cafes©, Learning Journeys, Cluster Communication and Pinboards.
 All our efforts focus on designing tailor-fitted approaches to address the special needs of an organization.